ogolaSospeter/Smart-Shop/README.md

 # Smart Shop - Your Personal Shopping Mall😉

 Welcome to **Smart Shop**, an all-in-one e-commerce app for clothing.
-Whether you're looking for the latest fashion trends or classic pieces, Smart Shop has it all.
 This Flutter-based app provides a seamless shopping experience with a beautiful UI, easy navigation, and secure transactions.

 ## Features